Getting here and around

 Auronzo has one ski lift which operates from mid-June to mid-September.

 Pieve di Cadore is a quieter walking destination and has no lifts.

 Dolomite Treks - Who we areTESTIMONIALS

 Isabelle Johnson has 15 years experience in creating, organising and leading small group walking holidays in Italy both for a top UK walking holiday company and independently.
-As an Oxford history graduate she has a special interest in the history of the Dolomites in general and of the First World War Dolomite Front in particular and runs day walks on this theme in the summer months for a UK company.
+As an Oxford history graduate she has a special interest in the history of the Dolomites in general and of the First World War Dolomite Front in particular.
 She also has a passion for alpine flowers and has lived in the Dolomites for fifteen years.

 Via Giau, 3 - 32040 Valle di Cadore (BL)

 p.iva 0105 8020254 - c.f.
 JHNSLL67P48Z114I